Pirates are going to call up Bubba Chandler, baseball's top pitching prospect

-PITTSBRURGH (AP) — Baseball's top pitching prospect is getting called up to the majors.

-The Pittsburgh Pirates have decided to promote 22-year-old right-hander Bubba Chandler ahead of their game Friday against the Colorado Rockies, a person familiar with the decision told The Associated Press on Wednesday.
-The person spoke to the AP on condition of anonymity because the roster move was not yet official.
+PITTSBURGH (AP) — The Pittsburgh Pirates have decided to promote 22-year-old right-hander Bubba Chandler — baseball’s top pitching prospect — ahead of their game Friday against the Colorado Rockies.

-Chandler will join a staff that already includes 2024 NL Rookie of the Year Paul Skenes.
+Pirates manager Don Kelly said he's excited to add Chandler to a staff that already includes 2024 NL Rookie of the Year Paul Skenes.

+“He's going to have an opportunity to earn starts like all of our guys have," Kelly said following a 2-1 win over the Toronto Blue Jays on Wednesday.
+"Just excited to add him and his stuff.
+He's going to add a lot to the ballclub.”

-The person told the AP that Chandler will initially work in a “bulk” bullpen role.
-Chandler got off to a hot start in Triple-A this year but has stumbled lately and is currently 5-6 with a 4.05 ERA in 100 innings pitched this year for Indianapolis.
+Chandler is expected to initially work in a bulk bullpen role.
+He got off to a hot start in Triple-A this year, but has stumbled lately and is currently 5-6 with a 4.05 ERA in 100 innings pitched this year for Indianapolis.

+Braxton Ashcraft, a 25-year-old rookie right-hander, was used in a similar fashion after being promoted May 26.
+He is 3-2 with a 3.02 ERA in 19 games (three starts).

+“Just getting him up here in the big leagues and getting him in that role,” Kelly said.
+“You saw Ashcraft really thrive in it.
+He got his feet wet in the bullpen, had some really big outings. ...
+He's bounced around, done some different things, starting and being in the pen.
+To have (Chandler) in a situation like that, can go out in the pen and work on things at the big league level and be here to learn from the guys up here, and learn from the staff, the players and get feedback from major league meetings.
+It's really, really important for him and for us.”

 Asked in February if he missed hitting, Chandler joked he learned in the minors that for a position player, he's a pretty good pitcher.